smarts-uz/laravel-payment/docs/getting-started/installation.md

 # Installation

-Voyager is super easy to install.
-After creating your new Laravel application you can include the Voyager package with the following command:
+Package is super easy to install.
+After creating your new Laravel application you can include the Package package with the following command:

 ```bash
 composer require teamprodev/laravel-payment